The Civilizing Process: Themes

 At the end of the process, the State is created and possessed the monopoly of legitimate physical violence.
 Elias also describes that the "absolutist mechanism": the state became the supreme body that coordinates the different interdependent group of the society.

 In parallel of the sociogeneses of the state, Elias notes the change in the way to manage the bodily functions.
 Individuals tried to repress in themselves what is perceived to be part of animal nature, repress in a sphere that appears through time, intimacy.
 Hence, new feelings appeared: embarrassment and prudishness.

 Reception

-When Elias' work found a larger audience in the 1960s, at first his analysis of the process was misunderstood as an extension of discredited "social Darwinism", the idea of upward "progress" was dismissed by reading it as consecutive history rather than a metaphor for a social process.
-It soon became obvious that Elias had intended no moral "superiority".
-Instead he describes the increasing structuring and restraining of human behavior in European history, a process termed as "civilization" by its own protagonists.
-Elias had merely intended to analyze this concept and process dubbed civilization, and researched into its origins, patterns, and methods.